frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 Machines are stored per track and saved within the sound preset.

+> [!NOTE]
-> Note: Switching machines resets parameters to their default state; save before changing to prevent data loss.
+> > Note: Switching machines resets parameters to their default state; save before changing to prevent data loss.

 ---
 ## Extended Appendix